 Before you start using this tool, close the damaged file as well as the MS Access software.
 Ensure that no software that can execute the database files is open.
 This is because such applications may access the target file and make it impossible to repair the document.
 Now launch the recovery software and navigate to the ‘Repair’ section.

 Browse your computer to locate the damaged database and set it as the source file.
 Specify the output details which will include the destination location, filename, and file format.
 Also, check the ‘Options’ section if you need to modify the repair and recovery settings.
 If you are satisfied with the settings, begin the repair process and wait until the progress bar hits 100%.
-A pop-up message will also alert you when the recovery process is finished.
+A pop-up message will also alert you when the Access recovery process is finished.
 Check the output file to ensure that all data is available.

 Now, create a new database and import items from the recovered file to the new database.
 This will help you restore your database to the original form.
 Remember to discard the corrupt file.